davidje13/web-listener/docs/CLI.md

 Paths in config files are relative to the file, not the current working directory.

+When using an external configuration file, you can reload the config without restarting the process by sending SIGHUP, or providing a newline to stdin (i.e. pressing return in the terminal).

 A [JSON schema](https://json-schema.org/) is available which can be used for validation of JSON configuration, and to provide editor assistance in compatible IDEs: